 Google will even sell you a bit of its technology so that you can run your own little Google in-house without sharing documents with the rest of the world.
-Google's line of search appliances are rack-mounted servers that can index documents within a corporation's Web site, even specifying password and security access on a per-document basis.
+Google's line of search appliances are rack-mounted servers that can index documents within the servers on a corporation's own network, even managing user password and security access on a per-document basis.
 Selling hardware isn't a large business for Google, and other vendors offer similar solutions, but search appliances can be vital tools for law firms, investment banks, and other document-rich organizations.